 36. Hydrate with vegetables and fruit

 Fruit and vegetables not only are packed with nutrients important to our health, but they are very hydrating, so you need to drink less water.
+If dehydration is an issue, take a look at our guide on how to drink more water and pay attention to the “Hydrate with Food” section, you will find some interesting things around there.

 37. Minimize use of garbage disposal in the kitchen